 The School Requirements

 The school likely has a certain age requirement for the playschool program, whether it be 18 months or two years.
 Generally, schools are pretty strict with their requirements, so your child will need to make the cut-off date.
-Let’s say only children who will be two years old by December 31, 2012, are permitted to join, and your child was born on December 29th.
+Let’s say only children who will be 2 years old by December 31 are permitted to join, and your child was born on December 29.
 When birthdays fall that late in the year, you usually have the option to wait an additional year.
 Whether or not to do so depends on the maturity of your child.

 Educational and Recreational Needs